grafana/jsonnet-libs/README.md

-# public
-Kausal's monorepo for Open Source projects

-* `promeditor`: PromQL query editor with tab-completion.

-* `promvt`: Prometheus Visual Toolkit–A web application to help you get insights into your Prometheus usage and instrumentation.
+# Grafana Lab's Jsonnet libraries

+This repository contains various Jsonnet libraries we use at Grafana Labs:

+* [`consul-mixin`](consul-mixin/): A set of reuseable and extensible dashboards and alerts for running Hashicorp's Consul.

+* [`grafana-builder`](grafana-builder/): A library for building Grafana dashboards with jsonnet, following the builder pattern.

+* [`ksonnet-util`](ksonnet-util/): An overlay and set of utilities for [ksonnet](https://ksonnet.io/) that makes working with the library easier.

+* [`oauth2-proxy`](oauth2-proxy/): A ksonnet configuration for deploying bitly's OAuth proxy to Kubernetes.

 * [`prometheus-ksonnet`](prometheus-ksonnet/): A set of extensible configurations for running Prometheus on Kubernetes.

-* [`consul-mixin`](consul-mixin/): A set of reuseable and extensible dashboards and alerts for running Consul.

-* [`grafana-builder`](grafana-builder/): A library for building Grafana dashboards with jsonnet, following the builder pattern.

 ## LICENSE